 The reason why NASA use fisheye lenses is because of their ability to have a wide field of view and large depth of field (and so they are unlikely to miss anything in space).

-Here are some reasons why adding a fisheye lens into your photography collection might make sense to you.
+Here are some of the reasons why adding this unique glass into your photography gear collection might make sense to you.

-Even though plenty of people may say that fisheye lenses tend to provide an ‘ugly distortion’ in an image, when focused and used correctly, it can actually give your photo a fun and creative perspective.
+Even though plenty of people may say that fisheye lenses tend to provide an ‘ugly distortion’, when focused and used correctly, it can actually give your photo a fun and creative perspective.

 This all depends on the scene that you plan or want to shoot.